Set up Python environment#

 Use other programming languages#

-Please note that I will not be able to translate any partial code in the assignments into other programming languages.
-I will also not be able to help you identify packages in other programming languages that offer the functionalities of Python packages that we use.
+You will be responsible to translate the provided labs to the language of your choice.
+Please note that I will not be able to assist the translation, nor can I help you identify packages in other programming languages that offer the functionalities of Python packages that we use.